Kosiem/Social-Media-Logger/README.md

 The application supports 3 different browsers - Google Chrome, Mozilla Firefox and Microsoft Edge.
 Each is attached in incognito mode and maximises the browser window, accepts -- if necessary -- cookies and then proceeds to automatically fill in the form on the pages.

-<b>In the future, I will want to add tests created with PyTest to it, so it could be a good practice environment for me :).</b>